Medicine sustainability interventions

 Clinical care and outpatient care

 Proton pump inhibitors (PPIs) are antacids that are frequently used.
 Pantoprazole (1.3 million users) and (es) omeprazole (1.2 million users) were among the top 3 most used medicines in 2023 (1).
-However, it appears that a large number of these drug users have no indication for PPI use (2).
-In short-term use, more than half of the patients appeared to have no indication (3); in chronic use, this figure is even 87% (4).
-Overtreatment with PPIs risks side effects, such as an increased risk of bone fractures and vitamin B12 deficiency, but also leads to unnecessary costs and environmental impact (2).
+However, it appears that a large number of these drug users have no indication for PPI use (anymore) (2).
+With short-term use, more than half of the patients appeared to have no indication (3).
+Part of this is caused by starting PPIs as stomach protection without indication.

 Clinical care and outpatient care